JasonJWilliamsNY/docker_jupyterhub_config/README.md

         docker pull jasonjwilliamsny/ubuntu-jhub-dev2.2

-2. Start the container with this command (remember to edit the location of `jupyterhub-persistant`)
+2. Start the container with this command (remember to edit the location of `jupyterhub-persistant/`)

         docker run -p 8000:8000 --name jupyterhub -d -v SOMEPATH/jupyter-persistant:/jupyter-persistant jasonjwilliamsny/ubuntu-jhub-dev2.2:latest